The Main Event

 What is the expected outcome of the Working Group “Safety & Architecture”?

-The output of the working groups will consist of technical documents that can will include recommendations, best practices, guidelines, reference architectures and specifications.
+The output of the working groups will consist of technical documents that can will include recommendations, best practices, guidelines, reference solutions and specifications.

 Will there be other working groups and what will they be about?